Midas C++ API 5.20

 Yes.
 If you are a C/C++ developer, it is very easy to add the headers and library to your C++ projects.
-While we develop and test with the Microsoft Visual Studio 6.x and above on Windows platforms, there is no reason why the Midas Rich Text C++ API will not work with other C++ environments that are compatible with the Notes C API.
+While we develop and test with the Microsoft Visual Studio 6.x and above on Windows platforms, there is no reason why the Midas C++ API will not work with other C++ environments that are compatible with the Notes C API.

 No, but it is easier if you have some experience with C/C++.
-Midas has a very simple model with only three classes used in most applications.
-There are many samples available, and most customers do not need to do much more than modify a sample slightly.
+Midas has a very simple model with only four classes used in most applications.
+There are samples available, and most customers do not need to do much more than modify a sample slightly.
 We are also always willing to help with ideas, sample code, pre-written agents and extensive documentation.

 Yes.
 Midas is written in highly tuned low level C using the Notes C API.
 It has been used by companies who need to process hundreds of thousands of documents each day.
 Of course, performance is one of the toughest software metrics to test.
 The only true test is whether your application is fast enough, and only you can find out.